yienyoong/tp/docs/UserGuide.md

 Adds an appointment to Vax@NUS' records.

 The current version of Vax@NUS allows no more than one appointment scheduled for each student.
-You thus won't be able to add a new appointment for a student if they already have one.
+You thus will not be able to add a new appointment for a student if they already have one.

 Appointments can be added for both unvaccinated and vaccinated students, as appointments can also entail follow-ups or check-ups in addition to vaccinations.